-OSA-Express Direct SNMP Support for Linux
+Setting up OSA-Express Direct SNMP Support for Linux

 The OSA-Express direct SNMP subagent extends the capabilities of the ucd-snmp master agent (snmpd), which is required, and can retrieve SNMP management data from any OSA-Express feature defined as CHPID type OSD, running in QDIO mode.
-In order for the subagent to obtain management data, the OSA-Express feature must be active and must be defined in the appropriate files for the Linux distribution.
+In order for the subagent to obtain management data, the OSA-Express feature must be active and must be defined in the appropriate files for the Linux distribution, for example, /etc/modules.conf and /etc/chandev.conf.